renaissance-publishing/renaissance/src/chapters/24-languages.md

 Rak is still widely spoken by the Drakes and Dragons of the Dragonshire.

+### Common Language: Voyager (Benath)

+The language of the Merchant Voyagers.

+- **Group**: HHED
+- **Partially Intelligible**: the native languages of other nearby tribes, Ashen (-20), Islander Skinned (-20)

+The Merchant Voyagers speak their own language.
+It's similar to the languages spoken by other nearby tribes, but dissimilar from any other language in the wider Commonwealth.
+It's had a particularly strong influence on Ashen and Islander Skinned, since a number of Merchant Voyagers have settled in the Haven Isles (and since many Ash Elves are, in part, descendants of Merchant Voyagers).

-## Weal
+### Weal

-  - Weal: a common language in Heartland Province.
+A common language in Heartland Province.

+- **Group**: HHED

-      - Weal is a widely heterogeneous language.
-It is derived from Old Imperial, the language of the humans who built the Empire, but it has since been heavily influenced by the many languages that the Commonwealth has encountered and peacefully absorbed as it spread across the Emerald Plane.
+Weal is a widely heterogeneous language.
+It is derived from *Old Imperial*, the language of the humans who built the Empire, but it has since been heavily influenced by the many languages that the Commonwealth has encountered and peacefully absorbed as it spread across the Emerald Plane.

-      - Weal — or some regional dialect thereof — is commonly spoken throughout Heartland and Westward Provinces.
+Weal — or some regional dialect thereof — is commonly spoken throughout Heartland and Westward Provinces.
-      - Notably, Weal was carried throughout the Emerald Plane by early Commonwealth settlers, and has itself become the root from which several other, newer languages where derived; it is still mutually-intelligible with some of them, like Hel.
+ Notably, Weal was carried throughout the Emerald Plane by early Commonwealth settlers, and has itself become the root from which several other, newer languages where derived; it is still mutually-intelligible with some of them, like Hel.
-      - Group HHED

 ## Languages of the Kingdoms of Men